ethereum/mist/README.md

     $ npm install -g electron@1.3.13
     $ npm install -g gulp

-And some futher tools to help with downloading and unzipping client nodes:
+And some further tools to help with downloading and unzipping client nodes:

 _Linux:_